Research project / business internship

 - Talk to (older) fellow students and alumni about their research projects.

 - The Life Sciences Representatives (LSR) have also compiled an internship database in which you can look back at past topics and get in contact with students for more information on their project/research group.
-You can find this in the contents folder of your Blackboard community for the course Life Sciences Academy.
+You can find this in the contents folder of your Blackboard/ULearning community for the course Life Sciences Academy.

 - Talk to lab chiefs, scientists, professors, and/or postdocs.